syncfusion-content/wpf-docs/wpf/Syntax-Editor/Basic-Editing/Single-Line-Mode.md

 ## Single Line Mode

 Single Line Mode interprets all lines of code as a single line.
-It appears as a regular TextBox.
-EditControl can be operated in a simple text box with syntax highlighting, editing, clipboard operations, etc. by setting the `IsMultiLine` property to `false`.The default value is `true`.
+It appears as a regular textbox with syntax highlighting, editing, clipboard operation, etc. by setting the `IsMultiLine` property to false.The default value is `true`.

 {% tabs %}